mtakala/simracing_wireless_buttons/README.md

 Requires two Teensy microcontrollers connected with two HC-05 (or compatible) bluetooth modules, with Serial connection at Teensy pins 0 and 1.
 Connection status is connected to pin 2.

 Please adjust the two HC-05 bluetooth modules to pair with each other beforehand.
 There are various types of HC-05 modules around.
-To access AT mode to setup, some require manually soldering a wire at pin 34, some just require system bootup with one easily accessible header connector.
-Instructions on pairing bluetooth modules can be found for example here: http://phillipecantin.blogspot.fi/2014/08/hc-05-bluetooth-link-with-zero-code.html
+To access AT mode to setup, some require manually soldering a wire at pin 34, some just require system bootup with one easily accessible header connector pulled high before supplying power.
+Instructions on pairing HC-05 bluetooth modules can be found for example here: http://phillipecantin.blogspot.fi/2014/08/hc-05-bluetooth-link-with-zero-code.html

+Please take note to avoid HC-06 modules which cannot be programmed with AT commands and thus cannot connect to each other.

 Credit to
   Thomas O Fredericks (tof@t-o-f.info)